JCobz0714/JCobz0714/README.md

 - _Languages:_ I speak spanish (native) and english (B2)
 - _I’m currently working on_ finishing my degree
-- _I’m currently learning_ C#, Java, JavaScript, React, jQuery, HTML, CSS, Bootstrap
+- _I’m currently learning_ Spring Boot with Java, ASP.NET with C#, Angular with HTML, CSS, JavaScript and TypeScript, Databases with SQL
 - _How to reach me:_ jacoboosorio299589@gmail.com

 **Trying to use git and github...**